TACC-Cloud/agave-docs/docs/agave/guides/monitors/introduction.rst

 In the Events and Notifications sections, we cover the ways in which you can get alerted about events pertaining to a monitor.
 Here we will simply point out that a convenience field, ``updateStatus``\ , is built into all monitors.
-Setting this field to ``true`` will authorize Agave to update the status of the monitored system based on the result of the monitor checks.
+Setting this field to ``true`` will authorize Tapis (Agave) to update the status of the monitored system based on the result of the monitor checks.
 This is a convenient way to ensure that the status value in your system description matches the actual operational status of the system.